Errorname/october-eu-bot/README.md

 For security reasons, October.eu implemented a 2-factor authentication that sends an SMS with a code before you are authorized to lend money to a project.

-Because of this security, you will need to manually input the code to the bot as soon as you receive it: Either through the CLI, or with a simple web page.
+Because of this security, you will need to manually input the code to the bot as soon as you receive it: Either through the CLI, or with a simple web page (See example: https://october-eu-bot.web.app).

 In the end, **you will have only one simple task**: When you receive a code by SMS, submit it to the bot.